dream144/altspacevr-project-unity-cursor/README.md

-# AltspaceVR Programming Project - Unity Cursor - Xin Ning
+# AltspaceVR Unity Cursor - Xin Ning

 ## Brief
 For Assignment 1, I achieved the 3D cursor as described movement behaviour and shader